miss-mercurial/Pros-Cons/README.md

 It is based on the PWA Starter from (https://docs.pwabuilder.com/#/starter/quick-start).

+## Prequal - How to run

+1. Make sure you have npm installed, and stand in the project root directory.

+2. Run `npm install`.

+3. Run `npm run dev` to start a development server.
+   - For building the project run `npm run build` and the output will be in the ***dist*** directory.

 ## Introduction

 Pros & Cons will help users make decisions when in doubt, by calculating the proportional weight of the pros and cons, and making a conclusion based on the sensitivity level for the decision.